crashnote/crashnote-java/README.md

 2. install notifier
 3. deploy and track errors

-A detailed guide can be found in the [Official Documentation](http://www.crashnote.com/docs).
+A detailed guide can be found in the [Official Documentation](https://www.crashnote.com/docs).

 ## General Features

-Each application platform has it's own specific library that leverages its unique features and obeys the according restrictions:

 - pure Java
 - runs asynchronously